fossgis-routing-server/routing-chef/cookbooks/osrm/files/default/about.md

 ## Used software

 Most software running on the servers is available as open source.
-Ubuntu 18.04 is used as operating system.
+Debian 10 is used as operating system.

 ### [OSRM backend](https://github.com/fossgis-routing-server/osrm-backend)